un4rch/openpilot_AdvExamples/docs/openpilot_blackbox_attack.md

 ## Black-Box Algorithm
 ### Environment Setup
 This black-box attack is going to be performed during simulation loop in CARLA simulator.
-To setup the environment, read [this](/README.md#running-openpilot-in-carla-simulator) guide about CALRA simulation installation and establishing a connection with Openpilot.
+To setup the environment, read [this](/README.md#running-openpilot-in-carla-simulator) guide about CARLA simulation installation and establishing a connection with Openpilot.

 ### Implementation Steps
 1. **Initialize the Population**: A random adversarial example (AE) is generated.
 This example is then evaluated by running it through the black-box system.